Precise Point Positioning: Methods

+Direct observables

 Direct observables are data that the GPS receiver can measure on its own.
+All GPS devices measure the signal phase using the timing message encoded in the GNSS signal.

-One direct observable for PPP is carrier phase, i.e., not only the timing message encoded in the GNSS signal, but also whether the wave of that signal is going "up" or "down" at a given moment.
+One additional direct observable for PPP is carrier phase, i.e., whether the wave of that signal is going "up" or "down" at a given moment.
 Loosely speaking, phase can be thought of as the digits after the decimal point in the number of waves between a given GNSS satellite and the receiver.
-By itself, phase measurement cannot yield even an approximate position, but once other methods have narrowed down the position estimate to within a diameter corresponding to a single wavelength (roughly 20 cm), phase information can refine the estimate.
+The smaller wavelength of the carrier (roughly 20 cm) allows for more precise tracking of pseudorange.
+However, the carrier does not include information about how many carrier-cycles have actually elapsed, so there exists an integer ambiguity problem (IAP) to be solved.
+In PPP, continuous observation is used to generate enough data for a statistical resolution of the IAP.

-Another important direct observable is the differential delay between GNSS signals of different frequencies.
+Another important additional direct observable is the differential delay between GNSS signals of different frequencies.
 This is useful because a major source of position error is variability in how GNSS signals are slowed in the ionosphere, which is affected relatively unpredictably by space weather.
 The ionosphere is dispersive, meaning that signals of different frequency are slowed by different amounts.
 By measuring the difference in the delays between signals of different frequencies, the receiver software (or later post-processing) can model and remove the delay at any frequency.
 This process is only approximate, and non-dispersive sources of delay remain (notably from water vapor moving around in the troposphere), but it improves accuracy significantly.
+(Tropospheric delay can be estimated in the positioning algorithm along with position and receiver clock drift.)

+For single-frequency receivers, real-time ionospheric correction may be achieved by downloading electron content (TEC) maps from GDGPS or IGS.
+Precision is worse compared to the dual-frequency case.